 Encouraging Positive Behaviors with PSA's: "The Countervirus" with Madwell

-You've likely encountered a variety of PSA's since the outset of coronavirus.
+You've likely encountered a variety of PSA's since the start of the COVID-19 pandemic.
 These campaigns serve to educate the public on topics from mental health to proper hygiene, and Madwell has stepped in to provide key reminders on how to keep everyone safe during this time.

 By working with The Digital Place Based Advertising Association (DPAA), Madwell created 4 advertisements to express their appreciation towards frontline workers and share a unifying message that both educated people on healthy best practices and reminded them why it's important to exercise social distancing measures in their communities.
 These 10-second videos ran on our displays for a month in 1,171 stores across the U.S. and reached over 12 million shoppers.